pwilliams-ck/sniplate/README.md

 # sniplate

-`sniplate` is a _template_ for building secure, scalable, APIs with Go.
-The _template_ uses text _snippets_ as the initial model to get started.
-There is also a user model, you can easily decouple these into micro services as well!
+`sniplate` is a boilerplate for building secure, scalable, HTTP services with Go.
+This _template_ uses text snippets (_snips_) as the initial API model to get started, hence the name _sniplate_.
+There is also a user model, you can de-couple these and build out micro services as well!

 The initial project set up has been completed, and includes the following features so far.